kolkhis/tech-notes/linux/user_management.md

     - The skeleton directory is the location where it will pull default files from (`SKEL`).
     - Every file in `/etc/skel` will be copied into the new user's home directory.
 * `CREATE_MAIL_SPOOL`: Whether or not to create a mail spool (mailbox) for the user.

+!!! note "`useradd` vs. `adduser`"

+    The `useradd` command should not be confused with `adduser`, which is a separate command entirely, and usually only on Debian-based systems.
+The `adduser` and `addgroup` commands are supposed to be "friendlier" commands than the lower-level `useradd`, `groupadd`, and `usermod` programs.

 The `useradd` command is used to both print and set the default values stored